 I'm a transgender woman that has identified as female for a long time.
-I have lived as a woman for 20+ years already.
+I have lived as a woman for 25+ years already.
 I consider myself non-op since surgery can be expensive and has risks that I'm not ok with.
 Little by little I expose a bit more about me in my blog.
-It has helped me also because I also become a better person and Domme.
+It has helped me because I also become a better person and Domme.

+I try to always learn.
+There is always something new I want to find out more about.
+I don't know as much as I think I do.
+I won't do any of those BDSM "tests".
+What I enjoy may change from day to day and can't be put into percentages that will not be the same in a month.
 When it comes to having a submissive, my goal is see her become a better person.
 Anyone can spank, cane, or tie up someone, but it takes love, kindness and patience to watch your submissive grow into someone who cares and takes pride in herself.
 Sometimes the push she needs is not punishment, but help in seeing what she can do to help herself.

+Watersports, urine and scat play are turn offs along with probably a great way to end up sick.
+The only other hard limit is diapers.
 I'm not a fan of people who think they have all of the answers.
 It means you are close minded and not open to learning anything.
 I'm not an expert on anything and I am ok with that.

 I am always in the process of discovering who I truly am.
 It shows up in my blog or conversations with friends.
 Sometimes I don't see it until I reread it in my blog and just wonder where that came from.